Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Educating students in early intervention, care planning and the Team Around the Child

 Promoting mindfulness, compassion and research-informed, practice-based evidence

 Developing professional presentation skills and case study research and evaluation

 Ensuring safe and effective professional ethical conduct and fitness to practice as a Child Therapeutic Wellbeing Practitioner and Child Therapeutic Counsellor

 Promoting quality and standards in on-going continued professional development, regulation and accountability

-Graduates of the three-year professional development programme are welcomed into a lively professional community of associates and independent Child Therapeutic Wellbeing Practitioners regulatory framework.
+Graduates of the three/ four-year professional development programme are welcomed into a lively professional community of associates and independent Child Therapeutic Wellbeing Practitioners and Child Therapeutic Counsellors

 Criteria for Entry to the Diploma Courses